laco14/TP1-DBT-NICOLAS-HOLLIER-LAROUSSE-Ridah-LARBI-DAOUADJI/README.md

-Welcome to your new dbt project!
+Welcome to our project dbt Mr FERSZTEROWSKI !

-This Git repository constitutes the rendering of TP1 for student Nicolas Hollier-Larousse and Ridah LARBI-DAOUADJI in class 2D at ESME
+This Git repository constitutes the rendering of TP1 for student Nicolas Hollier-Larousse and Ridah LARBI-DAOUADJI in class 2D at ESME for the Hands-On Data science tools class.

 Hoping that this rendering satisfies you